vmariiechko/youtube-media-downloader/README.md

 ## TODO
 * Check if playlist is private
+* Handle case when selected to download playlist, but provided link was video

 ## Feature ideas:
 * Allow users to download videos from a provided playlist link based on: